HL7NZ/hpi/input/pagecontent/createPractitioner.md

-### Add Practitioner
+### Create Practitioner

 #### Overview

-An ‘Add Practitioner’ operation is initiated by a user who needs to add a new practitioner record for to the HPI.
+A Create Practitioner operation is initiated by a user who needs to add a new practitioner record to the HPI.

 **Expectations**

 * Prior to creating a new practitioner record an authorised user must complete a thorough [search of the HPI](/searchPractitioner.html) to ensure the person does not already exist.
 * Duplicate HPI records will not be checked upfront, but will create a task for a potential duplicate to be resolved.
 * If the person is found in the HPI then an update operation is required.
-If not found then an add practitioner opertion should be completed.
+If not found then a create practitioner operation should be completed.

 <div>
-{% include add-practitioner.svg %}
+{% include create-practitioner.svg %}
 </div>

-Add Practitioner processing steps:
+Create Practitioner processing steps:

 1. The user initiates creating a new Practitioner in the integrating application
 2. The integrating application sends an HTTP POST request (a FHIR create) containing the Practitioner details E.g. Post\<Endpoint>/Practitioner